Last updated: February 2016.

 Juniper has provided me with some credits for use in their Junosphere environment; there is no expectation of coverage, nor anything else in return.

 HP Discover Barcelona 2014

 I attended HP Discover Barcelona 2014 in December 2014 under the auspices of the HP Independent Blogger programme.
-HP paid for my flights, accommodation and event access as well as most of my food while there.
-As usual there is no ‘quid pro quo’ at these events, and I am welcome to blog about anything or nothing, with no interference from HP.
+HP paid for my flights, accommodation and event access as well as feeding me conference food while there.
+There is no ‘quid pro quo’ at these events, and I am welcome to blog about anything or nothing, with no interference from HP.